 Prior to 2018, it was generally understood that taxpayers were able to claim hobby expense amounts at least up to the amount of hobby income.
 There was also generally understood to be an additional limitation that mandated that such a deduction be reported as a miscellaneous itemized deduction (and thus only expenses exceeding 2% of a taxpayer’s adjusted gross income could be deducted).
 While certainly not as beneficial as getting to deduct the full amount of expenses incurred as business expenses, it was something.
-For 2018 through 2025, taxpayers are, according to the likely IRS view, not able to claim any hobby expenses (and still have to pay taxes on all of the gross income).
+For 2018 through 2025, Congress suspended the deductibility of all miscellaneous itemized deductions.
+As a result, taxpayers are, according to the likely IRS view, unable to deduct any hobby expenses (and still have to pay taxes on all of the gross income).
 (There may be flaws in the likely IRS view, but that is beyond the scope of this writing.)
 Given these stakes, there may be good reason to reconsider whether an activity that was previously reported as a hobby activity should have in fact been treated as a business.
 If so, perhaps a refund claim may be appropriate if the underlying facts support that the activity should have been reported as a business.

 Whether a particular activity is a hobby or a bona fide business is generally a highly-fact specific determination.
 In this author’s experience, the IRS regularly—at least initially—presumes activities with recurring losses are not actual business endeavors.
 Now, with the IRS auditing tax returns for years after 2017, the stakes are higher to demonstrate to the IRS (or a court, where necessary) that the underlying activity is a business activity.
 Ultimately, the underlying issue boils down to whether the taxpayer intended to turn a profit for the activity, but there are a multitude of factors that are analyzed to arrive at the conclusion.
 Making that case is more important than ever.